Ups and downs, order to confusion to order. Over and over again, it happens in life; this is the Bible cycle of highs and lows

-He then sells the tickets and a few hundred people board his ship for the sumptuous cruise.
-His passengers can do whatever they want on board that ship during the cruise… They have access to everything: food, clothing, lodging, entertainment… whatever they need.
-There are rules on board but there is also free will.
-Passengers can follow the rules or do their own thing with subsequent consequences because the shipowner has placed a crew of sailors and staff including security personnel aboard his ship.
+He then sells the tickets, and a few hundred people board his ship for the sumptuous cruise.
+His passengers can do whatever they want on board that ship during the journey.
+They have access to everything: food, clothing, lodging, entertainment, whatever they need.
+There are rules on board, but there is also free will.
+Passengers can follow the rules or do their own thing with subsequent consequences because the shipowner has placed a crew of sailors and staff, including security personnel, aboard his ship.

 2. Created Beings: Spiritual and soon to be Physical

 In our cruise ship analogy, these created beings are the crew and passengers aboard.
 This chapter of Origin of the Universe focused on the Cherub turned Serpent.
 We saw that it was a created spirit being “… in the day you were created” (Ezekiel 28:13-15).
 The next chapter, after this transition, of The Explanation and the rest of the Bible, will deal with the creation of physical beings.
 The whys, hows, and whats.